-The London City Philharmonic performs Symphonic & Operatic repertoire and is dedicated to provide young musicians and soloists performance opportunities through concerts performances.
+The London City Philharmonic (LCP) performs symphonic and operatic repertoire and is committed to providing young musicians and soloists with meaningful performance opportunities through high-quality concert productions.

 Music Director of the London City Philharmonic Olsi Qinami